Laci1953/Cowgol_on_CP_M/EXE/readme.txt

-The executables, belonging to the Cowgol compiler.
+The executables, belonging to the Cowgol compiler (COWGOL, COWFE, COWBE, COWLINK, COWFIX).

-The executables from HiTech's C toolchain are also included.
+The executables from HiTech's C toolchain are also included ($EXEC, CPP, P1, CGEN, OPTIM, Z80AS, LINK).

 Also, the source files for the COWGOL command line processor and for COWFIX are included.